lake-wg/authz/draft-ietf-lake-authz.md

          +<---------------------------|
          |     (EAD_3 = Voucher)      |
 ~~~~~~~~~~~
-{: #fig-u-responder title="ELA when U is the EDHOC responder." artwork-align="center"}
+{: #fig-u-responder title="The ELA reverse flow, when U is the EDHOC responder." artwork-align="center"}

+### Interoperability considerations

+A Device (U) MUST implement one of the ELA flows, and it MAY chose to implement both.

+The Domain Authenticator (V) MUST support both flows, that is, a Voucher_Info may arrive as either part of an EAD_1 or EAD_2 field.
+Similarly, V must be able to send a Voucher as either part of EAD_2 or EAD_3, depending on the selected flow.

+### Security impllications

+TODO.

 ## Error Handling {#err-handling}
 This section specifies a new EDHOC error code and how it is used in ELA.